boticord/docs/docs/en/libraries/boticordjs.md

 # JavaScript
-boticord.js - is a JavaScript (TypeScript) library to interact with the Boticord API.
+boticord.js - is a JavaScript (TypeScript) library to interact with the BotiCord API.

 ____